Print

 Description

 This wholesome, fluffy breakfast bake brings the garden to your table with a colorful medley of fresh peppers, zucchini, and spinach.
-By swapping heavy cream for half-and-half and recalibrating the cheese, this version offers a lighter texture that may support balanced energy levels throughout the morning.
+By swapping heavy cream for half-and-half and recalibrating the cheese, this version offers a lighter texture that is satisfying throughout the morning.
 It is a simple, savory way to enjoy a high-protein breakfast that tastes like a classic American diner omelet.

 Ingredients